 Your quilt is basically a sandwich consisting of three layers: your top, then comes a layer of batting (also known as wadding) and finally your backing.
 Make sure the "nice" or right sides of your fabric are facing towards the outside.
 Then all three layers will be basted together - usually with basting pins, spray or basting stitches - before you start quilting.
 Finally, you have to decide if you like to quilt either by hand, or by machine, and I promise you, hand quilting is not that hard but is instead super fun and very much addictive.
 You can totally do it!
 Even as a brand new quilter.

-But let's dive into it!
+But let's dive right in!
+Shall we?

 Batting.
 It's all in the batting and dang, I tried so many.
 Most of the time I wasn't happy, either with the texture of the finished quilt or the overall quilting process being super painful.
 Wrangling a huge/puffy quilt sandwich through your household sewing machine is proper work and harder than you might initially think.
 Also, I don't want you to be put off quilting just because you didn't enjoy the actually best part of quilting - the quilting!